 An application submitted to the DOL that establishes an employer is paying at least the prevailing wage to its FN worker in a given geographical area.
 An approved LCA is required for the H-1B, H-1B1 and E-3 visas.

 A special condition exempting employers from completing the labor certification requirement for a green card application if the job description for an FN supports the United States’ national interest, among other factors.
 Detailed documentation is required to obtain this waiver.

 An attorney or accredited representative may file this form with an FN’s visa or green card application to inform the government agency he or she is serving as a legal representative.
 As a result, the government agency can mail official notices to the representative.

-An official notice from USCIS, the DOS or another government agency with a numerical designation establishing official receipt of the work visa or green card application.
+An official notice from USCIS, the DOS or another government agency with a alpha-numeric designation establishing official receipt of the work visa or green card application.

 Authenticating documentation, such as financial documents, company brochures, photos and resumes that proves an FN and employer meet the necessary visa or green card requirements.